The Gospel According to John:

 ?
 What manner do you think that God might choose to answer your questions?

 ?
-What can you do to make sure the channel of communication is open?
+How can you make sure the channel of communication is open?

 another video—one that could change the way you approach the Bible (40:44)

-Even if you’re a veteran of Catholic Bible studies, we recommend that you watch an explanation of the practical benefits of approaching The Bible as the Living Word of God.
-This 40-minute video is distilled from a talk that Turning to God’s Word author Matthew Phelps gave at a summer Bible study retreat at Conception Abbey in Conception, Missouri.
+Even if you’re a veteran of Catholic Bible studies, we encourage you to watch an explanation of the practical benefits of approaching The Bible as the Living Word of God.
+This 40-minute video is distilled from a talk that Turning to God’s Word author Matthew Phelps gave at a summer Bible-study retreat at Conception Abbey in Conception, Missouri.
 In this video, Matthew looks at how viewing Scripture as a living document can help us to develop a more intimate relationship with Jesus Christ.
-There are benefits in setting aside what we think we know about Scripture to approach the Bible with the goal of learning what new things God is saying to us.
+There are real benefits in setting aside what we think we already know about Scripture to approach the Bible with the goal of learning what new things God is saying to us.
 Matthew examines the principles of lectio divina, the traditional Catholic approach to reading and praying with Scripture that’s foundational for all Turning to God’s Word Bible studies.

 calling attention to Jesus